-Read MoreBelfair miniature cattle are the first dual-purpose miniature cattle developed in America.
-Developed by Tracy Teed of Conway, Washington, Belfair cattle are 50% Jersey, from high test Jersey cows bred to a small 35” Dexter bull, developed for the small acreage farmer who wants a small family milk cow which will also produce a good beef calf for the locker.
+Read MoreBelfair cattle were developed for the small acreage farmer who wants a small family milk cow that also produces a good beef calf for the locker.

 Read MoreDiphtheria in calves is generally more serious — and more noticeable — than in adult cattle.
 Diphtheria is an upper respiratory disease and is an infection and/ or inflammation of the vocal folds of the larynx (voice box) at the back of the throat.